Marathon des Sables

 Sufi Music Festival

-The culture, music and art of Sufism is celebrated at this event.
+The culture, music, and art of Sufism are celebrated at this event.
 It includes storytelling, arts & crafts, and theater productions.
 Ritual devotion ceremonies are also performed.
 More than just a cultural experience, the festival is an educational one as well.

 Academic talks are led by scholars of Sufism.
 Ideas and history are taught during these talks, and Islamic artifacts are exhibited.
 Much of the talk relates to the state Sufism is currently in.